 |Scheduled learning activities - campus||

-Average of 2 hours each week on campus plus additional online learning experiences
+2 hour on campus seminar each week plus additional online independent and collaborative learning activities.

 |Scheduled learning activities - cloud (online)||